hc219417/Othello/README.md

 # Othello!

 A single large project completed in three stages and therefore counts as three projects.
-This project we will be implementing a game of **OTHELLO**, with the final product being a game that can play an intelligent game of **OTHELLO** against a human opponent.
+In this project we will be implementing a game of **OTHELLO**, with the final product being a game that can play an intelligent game of **OTHELLO** against a human opponent.

 <img src="./project6/othello!.png" width="400" height="300">